codysharma/Sharmer-News/README.md

-Sharmer News App:
-A Single Page Application which navigates using React Router, and displays news stories pulled via APIs and renders them as components.
+Features:
 -Pulls several APIs to display individual news stories which appear as modals and link to full website.
 -Pulls EPL API to display current team standings.
 Also pulls an API for current NFL game results.
 -Enter local zip code to display current weather conditions on home page.

 Ideas:
--use framer motion for animations
+-Use framer motion for animations
-Make responsive to screen size changes: make nav bar into button, display only 1 story for width, etc.
+-Make responsive to screen size changes: make nav bar into button, display only 1 story for width, etc.

 ![image](https://github.com/codysharma/Sharmer-News/assets/123990673/8474a9bb-0b31-45f9-8faf-656d79a81460)